AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 ## Review and approve assets in Workfront

 Once a creative sends a finished asset to Workfront from Frame.io, the project coordinator can kick-off the formal review and approval process in Workfront.
-All activity is recorded in Workfront.
+All review and approval activity is recorded in Workfront.

 ### Launch formal reviews and approvals

-You can create one-time review and approvals or you can create resuable approval templates in the Setup area of workfront.
+You can create one-time review and approvals, or you can create resuable Approval Templates in the Setup area of workfront.

-Reviewers - view, make comments, don't make decisions Approvers - make decison
+You have the option to assign reviewers, approvers, or a mix of both:

+* Reviewers can comment and markup assets.
+Once finished, they can mark their review as complete. <!--example of when to add reviewers-->
+* Approvers Can comment, markup assets and must make a decsion.

 * **Single-use approvals**
 Set approval deadlines